 Wine & Wineries in Spokane

-Washington has immerged as the second-largest producer of wine in the United States, so it's unsurprising Spokane has a rich wine scene.
-In fact, you could spend an entire weekend dedicating your efforts to visiting all the wineries and wine shops that make up the Spokane Cork District. no matter was you're looking for -- reds with a pastoral view or chilled rose in an urban setting -- you'll find it in Spokane.
+Washington has emerged as the second-largest wine producer in the United States, so it's unsurprising that Spokane has a rich wine scene.
+In fact, you could spend an entire weekend dedicating your efforts to visiting all the wineries and wine shops that make up the Spokane Cork District.
+No matter was you're looking for -- reds with a pastoral view or chilled rose in an urban setting -- you'll find it in Spokane.
 Discover the best wine tasting Spokane has to offer!

 Explore the Cork District

 The easiest way for visitors to navigate Spokane’s tasting rooms is by way of our Cork District.
 Spokane's Cork District is focused in the urban core of downtown Spokane and features fifteen award-winning wineries within walking distance of one another.
 Better yet, it’s in the midst of our shopping, dining and entertainment districts where you’ll find Broadway plays, James Beard recognized chefs, farm to fork culinary experiences, four-star hotels and the roaring Spokane River Falls in beautiful Riverfront Park.

 The District also features two additional wine tasting clusters.
 A short drive to the northeast you’ll find the Green Bluff Cluster and just minutes east of downtown, the Spokane Valley Cluster, both featuring award winning wineries.
 We have broken up each area of the Cork District below with maps to help you get exactly what you want.
 The Cork District is located in Spokane, WA and is a partnership of wineries and local organizations to promote wine tasting and tourism in Eastern Washington.